nomtek/rspec-json_api/README.md

 ## Generators

-Using build-in generators it's possible to create eaither custom interface or type.
+Using build-in generators it's possible to create custom interface and type.

 Generate new template: